immohann/CS512_Assignments/Lab_2/code/readme.md

 CS512 - Lab2:

 Team Members:
-Amrit Raj Vardhan
+Amrit Raj Vardhan,
-Harsh Mishra
+Harsh Mishra,
-Karan Jogi
+Karan Jogi,
-Manmohan Dogra
+Manmohan Dogra,
 Nikita Thakur

 Below is the structure of the code as per the assignment questions: